Aissurteivos/mdrngzer/doc/rom.md

 ###Pokemon spawns

 Pokemon spawn according to an indexed list in the spanning from 0x003EB1D0 to 0x00406E78 ROM.
-Each entry in the list is terminated by 8 bytes of zeros.
+Each entry in the list is terminated by 8 bytes of zeros, due to being variable legnth.
+Each entry has multiple pokemon in a sub-list.

-Each pokemon that spawns on a floor has a 8 byte entry.
+Each pokemon that spawns in this sub-list has a 8 byte entry.

 |Offset|Value|
 |------|:----|